-In the translation, however, there is no trace of these lines; the English text was ‘stitched’ around them.
-In the source text, there is no possibility of a full spiritual life in a country that is not the Land of Israel, and Gordon is imploring the diasporic Jews to immigrate to the Land of Israel.
-In the translation, Gordon’s territorial position comes close (following the omission) to spiritual Zionism according to Ahad Ha’am’s doctrine; the entire segment becomes more palatable for Jewish-American readers, whether they are passive supporters of Zionism, opponents, or espouse the Zionism of cultural-spiritual revival.
+In the translation, however, there is no trace of these lines; the English text was neatly ‘stitched’ around them.
+In Gordon’s text, there is no possibility of a spiritually authentic Jewish existence in a country that is not the Land of Israel, and the narrator implores diaspora Jews to immigrate to Palestine.
+Owing to the omission in translation, Gordon’s territorial position comes closer to Ahad Ha’am’s Cultural Zionism, which places more importance on the rejuvenation of Jewish spiritual life than on the resettlement of Palestine, as the entire segment becomes more palatable, and less politically disputable, for American Jewish readers.

-The blurring of the Zionist orientation of a text as it was mediated from Hebrew to the American discourse often occurred alongside the universalization of particularistic nationalist material.
+The blurring of the Zionist orientation of a text as it was mediated from Hebrew to American discourse occasionally had another dimension; it entailed the obscuring, or universalization, of the source's (national) particularism.
 Abraham Mapu’s Love of Zion, published first in 1853 and in many editions since, is considered the first novel in the Hebrew language and a herald of the Zionist movement.
-Written in biblical Hebrew, the novel portrays the Land of Israel in the days of King Hezekiah and the prophet Isaiah from a romantic nationalist perspective; and leaders in the Zionist movement, such as Ben Gurion, noted its great influence on them.
-Shortly before the novel appeared in translation in New York in 1922, it also appeared in a new Hebrew edition.
-Hebrew reviews of that edition stressed Mapu’s role in nurturing Zionist consciousness, describing him as “the first among our nation’s modern visionaries who attained the essential secret of our nation and of the absolute unity between the nation, the language and the land.”
-The circumstances of the novel’s translation and publication in America, as well as its critical reception, could not be more different.
-The American translator was Pastor Benjamin Shapiro, a Jew who converted to Christianity and established a mission in Brooklyn dedicated to the conversion of Jews.
-The novel’s title, Love of Zion, which in the source expresses a longing for the Land of Israel’s soil, was translated by him as The Shepard Prince, a title bearing Christian connotations.
-Shapiro was forced to publish and distribute the translation independently, a fact apparently related to his unique biography.
-The (anonymous) review of the novel in the New York Times ignored its nationalist content and did not mention the Zionist movement or the Jewish Yishuv in Palestine.
-The word ‘Zionism’ did not appear in the piece, and the critic claimed that Mapu is considered the father of the ‘Jewish’—not the Hebrew or Zionist—novel.
-The critic also avoided addressing the relevance of the novel’s Jewish nationalist contents during those years.
-The preface to a new Hebrew edition of the novel from 1918 stated that “the more recent events in our Hebrew world, the new and strong hope to return to the new Zion and establish our home there [...] have now enhanced and elevated the value of the first story in the Hebrew language.”
+Written in biblical Hebrew, and set in the days of King Hezekiah and the prophet Isaiah, the novel portrays life in ancient Israel from a romantic nationalist perspective.
+The novel had evoked in its readers “a strong sense of an ancient Jewish national home,” its influence noted by prominent Zionist leaders such as David Ben-Gurion.
+Shortly before the novel appeared in translation in New York in 1922, a new Hebrew edition was issued; thus, making the differences in the novel’s cross-cultural reception readily apparent.
+Hebrew reviews stressed Mapu’s role in nurturing Zionist consciousness, and described him as “the first among our nation’s modern visionaries who attained the essential secret of our nation and of the absolute unity between the nation, the language and the land.”
+The American circumstances of the novel’s publication and reception could not have been more different.
+The English translator was Pastor Benjamin Schapiro, a Jew who converted to Christianity and established a mission in Brooklyn dedicated to the conversion of Jews.
+The novel’s original title that expresses a longing for the Land of Israel, Ahavat Zion [Love of Zion], was rendered as The Shepherd Prince, a title bearing Christian connotations.
+The book was never published by a Jewish publishing house; in fact, Schapiro had to publish and distribute the book independently, a fact presumably not unrelated to his problematic personal history (from a Jewish institutional perspective).
+In the 1930s, the book was republished by Broadside, a Protestant religious publishing house.
+When the novel was reviewed in the New York Times, the (anonymous) critic completely ignored the novel's nationalist undertones and did not once mention the Zionist movement or the Yishuv in Palestine; tellingly, Mapu was hailed as the father of the ‘Jewish’—not the Hebrew or Zionist—novel.
+Neither did the reviewer indicate the applicability of the novel’s underlying nationalism to the Jewish political awakening of the time.
+The foreword to the Hebrew edition of the novel from 1918, as a point of comparison, stated that “the more recent events in our Hebrew world, the new and strong hope to return to the new Zion and establish our home there [...] have now enhanced and elevated the value of the first story in the Hebrew language.”
 Conversely, the New York Times critic described the translation first and foremost as bearing the potential to bring Jews and Christians closer together and to carry a universal message: